 - 5.13 We recognise that our staff are our most important resource at the heart of the services we provide.
 We currently have around 260 full time equivalent posts and 300 actual members of staff.
 Our pay bill is our most significant area of direct spend and stands at £14.4m including pension contributions of £2.6m as per the 2024/25 budget.
 The pension fund is administered by Kent County Council (KCC), employee contribution rates are set by Government and range from 5.5% to 12.5%.
 The fund actuary Barnett Waddingham sets the employer contribution rate, currently 20.5%, plus an annual fixed sum. - 5.14 The Fund is valued once every three years and the valuation as at 31 March 2022 disclosed a net deficit of £8.46m on Swale's share of the fund, a reduction of £7m from the 2019 valuation deficit of £15.5m due largely to increases in annual investment returns.
 The change in contribution rates because of the March 2022 valuation took effect from 1 April 2023.
-The contribution rate increased from 18.5% to 20.5% but the back funding element decreased, the combined impact of which is a budget saving of £200k. - 5.15 The 2023/24 Medium Term Financial Strategy did not make provision a staff pay award but it proposed a reduction in weekly working hours from 37 to 34 hour.
+The contribution rate increased from 18.5% to 20.5% but the back funding element decreased, the combined impact of which is a budget saving of £200k. - 5.15 The 2023/24 Medium Term Financial Strategy did not make provision for a staff pay award, but it proposed a reduction in weekly working hours from 37 to 34 hour.
 Following consultation with staff, Members agreed a change to a 34-hour week, and an implementation phase commenced on 1 May.
-This implementation phase will run until 31 December 2023, with the change made permanent on 1 January 2024 unless there is compelling evidence to return to a 37-hour week.
+This implementation phase ran until 31 December 2023 and results are now being closely reviewed with a view for the change to be made permanent unless there is compelling evidence to return to a 37-hour week.